How do I apply?

 How do I complete my BA in four years?

-In order to complete your undergraduate degree in four years, click here to consult the 4-year degree plan for your degree.
+In order to complete your undergraduate degree in four years, click here to consult the 4-year degree plan for the BA in English.
 You should also meet with your Academic Advisor at least once a year to review your progress.
+Go to advisingworks.wayne.edu to make an appointment.

 How do I get involved in undergraduate research?